Benjamin Crémieux: Career

 In 1940, Crémieux joined the French underground and became a leader of the Maquis.

 Death

 In April 1943, two Gestapo agents detained Crémieux in Marseilles.:458 He was arrested, imprisoned, and deported to Nazi Germany, where, in April 1944 he was executed in the Buchenwald concentration camp.:458.

 Legacy

-Crémieux introduced a number of important literary figures for the French public through his translations, including Luigi Pirandello and Italo Svevo;:138 he was also an early champion of the works of Marcel Proust.
+Crémieux introduced a number of important literary figures to the French public through his translations, including Luigi Pirandello and Italo Svevo;:138 he was also an early champion of the works of Marcel Proust.